 But that’s not the only issue.
 The wear and tear on your vehicle is a major concern, as that mileage may rack up over the trip.
 The advantage of vehicle transport by the carrier is that even if your vehicle is traveling 2,000 miles, it is getting zero miles of wear and tear on the wheels, brakes, drivetrain, and other components.

 What about an incident or accident along the way?
-While vehicle transporters all carry insurance, there is a bit of a gray area with driveaway service.
-In most cases, the driver is insured by the service, but not your vehicle.
+While vehicle transporters all carry insurance, driveaway service has a bit of a gray area.
+In most cases, the driver is insured by the service but not your vehicle.
 At the same time, your personal auto insurance may have a clause that states they don’t cover your vehicle when these services are being used.
 You’ll need to triple-check the fine print in your insurance and the service’s insurance to ensure your vehicle is fully covered.

 Finally, there’s the question of if it is even possible.
-Is your car, truck, or SUV more than seven years old, have high mileage; or unique, rare, or exotic?
-These are likely to lead to rejections – these services don’t want to risk it with older, high mileage vehicles.
+Is your car, truck, or SUV more than seven years old, has high mileage, or is unique, rare, or exotic?
+These are likely to lead to rejections – these services don’t want to risk it with older, high-mileage vehicles.
 They can only move vehicles that their drivers can operate – so right-side drive vehicles, exotic sports cars, and sometimes even manual transmission vehicles may be passed on.

 So, What Works Best For You?